jaredbpetry/Coastal-Coders_EDS220_FinalProject/README.md

 - References

 # Data Citation:
+The responsible party for the NOAA's Marine Protected Areas Inventory - 2020 - IUCN MPAs includes the Department of Commerce (DOC), National Oceanic and Atmospheric, Administration (NOAA), Office Of National Marine Sanctuaries (ONMS), and National Marine Protected Areas Center (MPAC).

 # Folder Structures:
 The raw data read into the file is housed under a shared folder in a server called “Taylor”.
 Access to the data from the server is limited.
 The data can be downloaded [here](https://marineprotectedareas.noaa.gov/dataanalysis/mpainventory/).